typemiguel/WalnutiQ/README.md

               + [connectTypes](./src/main/java/model/MARK_I/connectTypes) = classes allow the different
                 brain structures in MARK I to connect to each other in a variety of ways
               + [SpatialPooler.java](./src/main/java/model/MARK_I/SpatialPooler.java)
+                = models the sparse & distributed spiking activity of neurons seen in the neocortex and models long term potentiation and depression on synapses

             - [util](./src/main/java/model/util) = classes that enable the brain model properties to be viewed graphically and efficiently saved and opened
       + test = test classes for important classes in the `src/main/java/model` folder